oceanprotocol-archive/dev-ocean/doc/architecture/squid.md

 ```
          datasetDid: str -- The DID of the asset (of type `dataset`) to run the algorithm on.
-       serviceIndex: int -- ID of the compute service within the dataset DDO
     consumerAccount: `Account` instance -- The account of the consumer ordering the service (optional, depends on Web3 implementation)
 ```